 ArcelorMittal is offering $1.75 billion in common shares and another $1.75 billion in mandatory convertible subordinated notes, according to a copy of the term sheet obtained by Bloomberg News.
 It’s the biggest share sale by the company since it sold $3.2 billion in stock in 2009, according to data compiled by Bloomberg.

-The transaction adds to ArcelorMittal’s efforts to improve its finances after the producer’s credit rating was cut to below investment grade by Moody’s Investors Service, Standard & Poor’s (SPY) and Fitch Ratings.
+The transaction adds to ArcelorMittal’s efforts to improve its finances after the producer’s credit rating was cut to below investment grade by Moody’s Investors Service, Standard & Poor’s (SPY:US) and Fitch Ratings.
 The company has reduced its dividend, disposed of assets and is moving output to cheaper sites to pare $23.2 billion of debt.
 European steel stocks gained 11 percent last month and last week rose to the highest since April.

 “It’s a positive move, opportunistic with the recent momentum in the sector,” said Tim Cahill, an analyst at J&E Davy Holdings Ltd. in Dublin.
 “Their recent moves of cutting the dividend, selling the iron ore unit and now this shows real intent to sort out the balance sheet.
 They’ll have around $17 billion debt by June, which could be a game changer for the stock.”